djhaskin987/methuselah/README.md

 All strings are unicode strings, including emails, tags, timestamps, etc.

+All timestamps will be recorded with the UTC timezone and converted to local time upon display and from local time upon scan or input.

 Timestamps are stored in some binary format and are always displayed in ISO format.